Optum/dce/docs/index.md

 ### Timed leases

 DCE contains the concept of _expiring leases_.
-A account _lease_ is temporary usage of an account for a certain amount of time.
-Once the lease is done, the AWS account is cleaned of all of the resources and returned to the pool for other people to lease.
+A _lease_ represents temporary access to an account for a certain amount of time.
+Once the lease is expired, the AWS account is cleaned of all of the resources and returned to the pool for other people to lease.